-The distributions are similar but with smaller UTH values in ascending areas for 234 infrared-coverage, as expected (Figure 6, which will be discussed later, shows the dif-235 ferences directly).
-In some of the persistent convective regions, e.g., some areas in the 236 Bay of Bengal during July, there is no infrared sampling for the whole month.
-Figure 5 237 shows the distribution of the number of pixels in each grid box for MW and IR-sampling.
-238 MW-sampling shows a nearly uniform distribution of pixels with a range of 200-400 pix-239 els per grid point.
-The convective regions show fewer pixels, but still have more than 240 sufficient pixels (>200) to represent the distribution of monthly means.
-In IR sampling, 241 convective and clear areas show a very large difference in the numbers of pixels with clear 242 areas having 300 pixels and convective regions less than 40 pixels per grid point.
-There 243 are also about 1% of grid points with no IR sampling for a whole month.
-244
+MW and IR sampling.
+MW sampling shows a nearly uniform distribution of pixels with a range of 200-400 pixels per grid point.
+The convective regions show fewer pixels, but still have more than sufficient pixels (>200) to represent the distribution of monthly means.
+In IR sampling, convective and clear areas show a very large difference in the numbers of pixels with clear areas having 300 pixels and convective regions less than 40 pixels per grid point.
+There are also about 1% of grid points with no IR sampling for a whole month.

-The spatial distribution of CSB in infrared-coverage UTH is shown in Figure 6 for 245 January and July.
+[25] The spatial distribution of CSB in infrared-coverage UTH is shown in Figure 6 for January and July.
 It is calculated as infrared-coverage minus microwave-coverage UTH.
-246 In regions of precipitating and deep convective clouds, microwave data also will have a 247 small dry bias which according to Buehler et al. [2007] is about 2-3 %RH.
-However, this 248 is negligible compared to the CSB in convective regions which is up to -30 %RH.
-CSB is 249 larger than -20%RH at 1.3% and 0.4% of grid points for January and July, respectively.
-250 The maximum bias for both months is -32 %RH.
-As noted previously there are grid points 251 with no IR data at all for a whole month.
-Maximum CSB, % of grid points with missing 252 data and CSB more than -20 %RH for all months are given in Table 1.
-Maximum CSB 253 values are in the range of 30-36% RH.
-There are 0.8 to 3.3% of grid boxes (i.e., about 200 254 to 700 grid points out of 21600 grid points in the tropics) with no IR sampling for the 255 entire month and 70-330 grid boxes with CSB larger than -20 %RH.
-256
+In regions of precipitating and deep convective clouds, microwave data also will have a small dry bias which according to Buehler et al. [2007] is about 2-3 %RH.
+However, this is negligible compared to the CSB in convective regions which is up to -30 %RH.
+CSB is larger than -20%RH at 1.3% and 0.4% of grid points for January and July, respectively.
+The maximum bias for both months is -32 %RH.
+As noted previously there are grid points with no IR data at all for a whole month.
+Maximum CSB, % of grid points with missing data and CSB more than -20 %RH for all months are given in Table 1.
+Maximum CSB values are in the range of 30-36%RH.
+There are 0.8 to 3.3 % of grid boxes (i.e., about 200 to 700 grid points out of 21600 grid points in the tropics) with no IR sampling for the entire month and 70-330 grid boxes with CSB larger than -20 %RH.

-The main difference of these results compared to Lanzante and Gahrs [2000] is that we get coherent patterns of CSB by just using one month of data and without using robust statistical parameters.
-This is because statistical noise is reduced by the larger sample and by avoidance of no error contributions from spatio-temporal mis-matches and measurement methodology differences in our comparison method.
+[26] The main difference of these results compared to those by Lanzante and Gahrs [2000] is that we get coherent patterns of CSB by just using one month of data and without using robust statistical parameters.
+This is because statistical noise is reduced by the larger sample and by avoidance of error contributions from spatiotemporal mismatches and measurement methodology differences in our comparison method.
 Another difference is the magnitude of CSB: they estimated the bias to be 5-10 %RH whereas our results show at least twice this magnitude in convective regions.

-We have also analysed the entire $\pm 60$ latitude range and the results show CSB similar to the tropics over the storm tracks in the mid latitudes.
+[27] We have also analyzed the entire $\pm 60$ latitude range and the results show CSB similar to the tropics over the storm tracks in the midlatitudes.
 An example for this is shown in Figure 7.
 The NCDC HIRS data are cloud cleared not only for high clouds, but also for all types of clouds including low level clouds which do not contaminate Channel 12 measurements.
-Therefore the clear-sky bias is not only confined to the convectively active regions but also to low/mid level cloud regions (e.g., Eastern Pacific, north of maritime continent during January).
+Therefore the clear-sky bias is not confined to the convectively active regions but also to low-level/midlevel cloud regions (e.g., Eastern Pacific, north of maritime continent during January).

 3.2.
-Dependence of CSB on UTH and its variability
+Dependence of CSB on UTH and Its Variability

-We have seen in previous sections that the magnitude of CSB is associated with the 271 presence of convection.
-Also, convection is the main source of humidity in the tropical 272 upper troposphere [Soden, 2004].
-To explore the relation between CSB and UTH, we did a 273 correlation analysis using all grid point values for January and July monthly averages and 274 the results are shown in the upper panels of Figure 8 (scatter density plots on which the 275 contours show the fraction of data points outside the contour).
-In general, the magnitude 276 of CSB increases with increasing UTH.
-The correlation is -0.48 for January and -0.52277 for July.
-The slope of the linear fit is $-0.241\pm0.003$ %RH per %RH for January and 278 $-0.182 \pm 0.002$ %RH per %RH for July.
-27
+[28] We have seen in previous sections that the magnitude of CSB is associated with the presence of convection.
+Also, convection is the main source of humidity in the tropical upper troposphere [Soden, 2004].
+To explore the relation between CSB and UTH, we did a correlation analysis using all grid point values for January and July monthly averages

+Figure 6.
+Clear-sky bias (CSB, which is the difference between IR-sampled and MW-sampled UTH) in %RH for (left) January and (right) July.